layux/template-minecraft/.github/PULL_REQUEST_TEMPLATE.md

   For a timely review/response, please avoid force-pushing additional commits if your PR already received reviews or comments.
+-->
 Before submitting a Pull Request, please ensure you've done the following:

-  - 📖 Read the project contributing guide: https://github.com/layux/template-minecraft/blob/main/CONTRIBUTING.md
+- [ ] 📖 Read the project contributing guide: https://github.com/layux/template-minecraft/blob/main/CONTRIBUTING.md
-  - 📖 Read the project code of conduct: https://github.com/layux/template-minecraft/blob/main/CODE_OF_CONDUCT.md
+- [ ] 📖 Read the project code of conduct: https://github.com/layux/template-minecraft/blob/main/CODE_OF_CONDUCT.md
-  - 👷‍♀️ Create small PRs.
+- [ ] 👷‍♀️ Create small PRs.
 In most cases, this will be possible.
-  - ✅ Provide tests for your changes.
+- [ ] ✅ Provide tests for your changes.
-  - 📝 Use descriptive commit messages.
+- [ ] 📝 Use descriptive commit messages.
-  - 📗 Update any related documentation and include any relevant screenshots.
+- [ ] 📗 Update any related documentation and include any relevant screenshots.
--->
+- [ ] ✔️ Assign this PR to any relevant users.
+- [ ] 🚫 Add any relevant labels to this PR.
+- [ ] 👁️ Complete the self-review and request a review from at least one contributor.
+- [ ] 🚫 Ensure CI passes (or if failing, please include the details and update the PR status).